-- 2.1 Students receiving financial aid will be evaluated at the end of each payment period before their subsequent disbursement of federal aid to assessing whether they are making satisfactory academic progress. - 2.2 The student's School will be contacted by the Financial Aid Office to check that satisfactory academic progress has been made before each loan disbursement, at the end of each payment period.
-Both qualitative and quantitative standards are reviewed. - 2.3 Students will be notified in writing if a financial aid warning is issued, or if financial aid is suspended or probated based on the evaluation above.
+- 2.1 Students receiving financial aid will be evaluated at the end of each payment period, prior to their subsequent disbursement of federal aid to assess whether they are making satisfactory academic progress. - 2.2 The student's School will be contacted by the Financial Aid Office to check that satisfactory academic progress has been made prior to each loan disbursement, at the end of each payment period.
+Both qualitative and quantitative standards are reviewed. - 2.3 Students will be notified in writing if a financial aid warning is issued, or if financial aid is suspended or probated on the basis of the evaluation above.
 An appeal procedure for verifiable or unforeseen circumstances is available if a student believes they meet these criteria.
-The University of Sussex cannot waive any student's Satisfactory Academic Progress requirement.
+The University of Sussex cannot waive the Satisfactory Academic Progress requirement for any student.